rwcarlsen/kitlus/README.md

 Kitlus
 ==============

-The kitlus library (in the `kitlus` subdirectory) must be installed before the agents can be built and installed:
+To get started quick, run the `./install.sh` script.
+For building yourself, the kitlus library (in the `kitlus` subdirectory) must be installed before the agents in the `agents` subdirectory can be built and installed.
+The process goes something like this:

 ```bash
 cd kitlus